The Lost Bus

-The Lost Bus is a 2025 American survival drama film directed by Paul Greengrass, who co-wrote the screenplay with Brad Ingelsby, based on the 2021 book Paradise by Lizzie Johnson.
-It stars Matthew McConaughey, America Ferrera, Yul Vazquez, and Ashlie Atkinson.
+The Lost Bus is a 2025 American survival drama film directed by Paul Greengrass, who co-wrote the screenplay with Brad Ingelsby based on the 2021 book Paradise by Lizzie Johnson.
+It stars Matthew McConaughey, America Ferrera, Yul Vazquez and Ashlie Atkinson.
+It portrays a fictionalized version of the evacuation of schoolchildren during the 2018 Camp Fire in northern California by bus driver Kevin McKay and teacher Mary Ludwig.

 The Lost Bus premiered at the Toronto International Film Festival on September 5, 2025, and received a limited theatrical release in the United States on September 19.
-The film made its streaming debut on Apple TV+ on October 3.
-It received generally positive reviews.
+It began streaming on Apple TV+ on October 3.
+Critics gave The Lost Bus mostly positive reviews, praising Greengrass for the highly realistic visual effects and strong acting from McConaughey and Ferrera, though some reviewers felt the story was a bit predictable.
+At the 98th Academy Awards, it was nominated for Best Visual Effects.